SilviaSaverino/readersangle-Front-end/README.md

 ## Features:

 ### NavBar:
 The website features a persistent navbar that remains visible on the screen at all times, making navigation convenient and user-friendly.
-The navbar includes icon links to various pages of the website, ensuring easy access to different sections.
+The navbar includes icon links to various pages of the website depending on the user logged in status, ensuring easy access to different sections.
 This design choice enhances the overall navigation experience, allowing users to move smoothly between pages with ease.

 ![screenshot of reader's angle navBar](./readme_assets/navbar.png)